-As more Catholic schools close in our inner cities, and fewer of our neediest children have access to a Catholic education, an opportunity arises to provide a new way to share the beauty of the Catholic faith with children who do not have access to a Catholic school.
+As more Catholic schools close in our inner cities, and fewer of our neediest children have access to a Catholic education, an opportunity has arisen to provide a new way to share the beauty of the Catholic faith with children who do not have access to a Catholic school.
 Especially urgent is providing vibrant and rich faith formation to Latino children and families—the future of the Catholic Church in America.

 About El Camino

-Amidst the shuttering of nearly 60 Catholic schools in the Archdiocese of New York—the bulk of which were K-8 schools providing a safe haven to children living in poverty—Cardinal Dolan asked Seton Education Partners to find a new way to evangelize underserved children and their families.
+Amidst the shuttering of 60+ Catholic schools in the Archdiocese of New York—the bulk of which were K-8 schools providing a safe haven to children living in poverty—Cardinal Dolan asked Seton Education Partners to find a new way to evangelize underserved children and their families.
 In August 2013, Seton launched El Camino, an extended day faith and enrichment program in a largely Latino neighborhood in the South Bronx, where over half of all families live below the poverty line.
 Our call: to create a financially sustainable way to provide rich and engaging faith formation and enrichment for underserved children who cannot afford even the low tuition at most urban Catholic schools.

-• Forming Lifelong Disciples: At El Camino, children are called disciples, not students or scholars.
+• Forming Lifelong Disciples: At El Camino, children are called "disciples," not "students" or "scholars".
 We want to instill a life-long understanding that we are all called to be disciples of Christ, who must “not only keep the faith and live on it, but also profess it, confidently bear witness to it, and spread it” (CCC,1816).

 • Rich Content: El Camino uses the Faith and Life catechetical series by Ignatius Press—approved by the USCCB, aligned with the Catechism of the Catholic Church, and the most robust catechetical materials we could find.
 We dedicate substantial professional time to lesson planning to ensure the content is as engaging as possible without watering it down so that children grow to love learning about Christ and His Church.